brajeshwar/brajeshwar.github.io/_posts/2008/2008-08-16-newbie-should-try-ubuntu.md

----
-layout: post
-title: 5 Reasons Why a Newbie should try Ubuntu
+# 5 Reasons Why a Newbie should try Ubuntu
----

 To quench my thirst of experiencing Linux, I started my journey way back in the year 2000 with RedHat 6.
 It was not a love at first sight and I had to reinstall Windows 2000 on my machine since I was too young to understand the concept of dual-boot!
 LiveCD was something I never knew in my dreams even!
 The very thought of messing up my windows installation while trying to get things fixed with Linux haunted me for days.